sciabarrado/porting-spring-angular/tutorial.md

 mvn spring-boot:run
 ```

-By default the application is configured to connect to a postgresql databae configured in `backend/src/main/java/resources/application.yml`.
-If you check that file you will note that it tries by default to connect to a postgres database in localhost named `postgres` using the users `postgres` and the database `root`.
+By default, the application is configured to connect to a local postgresql database configured in `backend/src/main/java/resources/application.yml`.
+If you check the configuration you will see  it uses a postgres database server in localhost using the default database and user.

-I tried on my Mac using the [`Posgres.app`](https://postgresapp.com/), a self-container application to run Postgresql and I was lucky as those are the defaults.
+I tried on my Mac using the [`Posgres.app`](https://postgresapp.com/), a self-container application to run Postgresql and I was lucky as it worked without any change to the database.

-So the backend started at the first attempt and created the database.

-You can check it connecting to the database showing the tables:
+We checked everything worked fine verifying the database tables are created properly, as follows:

 ```
 $ psql -U postgres -W